thewhyse/metamehealth/wp-content/plugins/svg-support/readme.txt

 == Upgrade Notice ==

+= 2.5.1 =
+2.5 Adds new features and addresses a number of recent issues raised.
+Please take a backup before updating!
+2.5.1 fixes the uninstall file.

 = 2.5 =
 Adds new features and addresses a number of recent issues raised.
 Please take a backup before updating!